Crazy-Jack/HandOS/README.md

 3. Generalize it to 3D vision.

    The actual advance of immersive interactive experience lies in generalizing it from 2D to 3D.
 If you can make the 2D screen into 3D and wear a 3D eye glasses to see.
+   This is basically a 3D desktop environment, where it can interface with the file system.
+The goal is simply connect the mac with such system.